 With Britain’s coronavirus lockdown coming to an end, more and more pubs are talking up the possibility of pulling pints once again after July 4.
 Welcome as that news is, though, it is far from clear what a post-COVID pub might look like.
 For many publicans, there’s still some way to go before a ‘new normal’ can be ready.

 Friday: Go to work, get home by 9pm, get dolled up, get my butt to Kanza.
+Saturday: Repeat.
+Before mid March and before stay-at-home orders, lockdowns and quarantining was a thing, I could be found at only one place when the weekend came 'round: Kanza.

 Craft beer has become increasingly popular lately, and breweries and taprooms seem to be popping up all over the place.
 This is great news for beer lovers everywhere.
 There is nothing quite like the experience of sampling great beer straight from the brewery itself.